 U.K. leader Boris Johnson faces calls to resign over "bring your own booze" garden party during COVID lockdown

-Wednesday brings the time-honored tradition of "Prime Minister's Question Time" in the British Parliament, when the U.K. Prime Minister must stand before his fellow elected lawmakers and answer their questions.
-It's weekly political theater that normally generates a few headlines, but this week, Prime Minister Boris Johnson has some very serious questions to answer.
+Wednesday brought the time-honored tradition of "Prime Minister's Question Time" in the British Parliament, when the U.K. Prime Minister stands before his fellow elected lawmakers to answer their questions.
+It's weekly political theater that normally generates a few headlines, but this week, Prime Minister Boris Johnson faced the most serious questions of his time in office.

-Opposition Leader Kier Starmer is sure to ask, for instance, why Johnson's right-hand man invited around 100 people to the PM's official residence, Number 10 Downing Street, for a "bring your own booze" garden party in May of 2020, when Britons were under strict coronavirus lockdown measures and such gatherings were illegal.
+Johnson's right-hand man invited around 100 people to the PM's official residence, Number 10 Downing Street, for a "bring your own booze" gathering in May of 2020, when Britons were under strict coronavirus lockdown measures and such gatherings were illegal.

+"I want to apologize," began the prime minister on Wednesday, acknowledging the "rage" Britons felt with him and his government.

+"There were things I did not get right," he said, but he insisted that the back garden of his official residence was "an extension of the office," and that when he went into that garden on the day in question, for what he said was 25 minutes "to thank staff," he "believed implicitly that this was a work event."

 The rules in England were clear enough during that lockdown: No indoor mixing of households whatsoever, and outdoors, people were permitted to meet only one member of another household, provided social distancing was maintained.
 The invitation purportedly emailed from Johnson's Principal Private Secretary Martin Reynolds to as many as 100 people, which has been seen by the BBC and other major U.K. news outlets, did say the outdoor gathering would be socially distanced, but clearly more than two people from two different households were expected.

-The BBC said two sources who attended the event confirmed that Johnson and his wife were both there.
-If so, they were among the roughly two dozen people who broke the government's own rules – legally binding rules — while the rest of the country was prohibited from even visiting family members in hospitals or attending funerals for loved ones killed by COVID-19.
+But in admitting attendance, Johnson all but confirmed that he was among the roughly two dozen people who broke the government's own rules – legally binding rules — while the rest of the country was prohibited from even visiting family members in hospitals or attending funerals for loved ones killed by COVID-19.
+He insisted that was not the case, as in his mind it was a work meeting.
+There was nothing, however, in the U.K. government's rules permitting such gatherings, regardless of their purpose.

+"The pathetic defense that he 'didn't realize he was at a party,'" said Starmer, was "so ridiculous that it is actually offensive to the British public."

+"Is he now going to do the decent thing and resign?" asked Starmer, who went on to call Johnson a "man without shame."

-More than 24 hours after the invitation and claims that Johnson attended the party surfaced, he was still refusing to comment on them, saying with a trademark smirk that he couldn't possibly because the party in his own backyard was under formal investigation, along with other gatherings allegedly held in violation of lockdown rules by his staff.
+Until Wednesday afternoon, Johnson had refused to comment on the allegations, saying with a trademark smirk that he couldn't possibly remark because the "work event" in his own backyard was under formal investigation, along with other gatherings allegedly held in violation of lockdown rules by his staff.

-That deflection was unlikely to survive Question Time on Wednesday, as calls for Johnson's resignation grew louder on the opposition benches of Parliament and his fellow Conservative lawmakers increasingly made it clear that if the allegations were confirmed, the prime minister's position would be untenable.
+Calls for Johnson's resignation grew louder from the opposition benches of Parliament even before Question Time, and Johnson's fellow Conservative lawmakers were increasingly making it clear that if the allegations were confirmed, the prime minister's position would likely be untenable.

 If you feel like you've already heard this story, that's because Johnson has already had to defend his government from allegations that he and senior aides broke their own rules — at least twice.